-Each subbasin must receive a unique subbasin ID (SUBID) and the SUBID of the subbasin next downstream (called MAINDOWN in HYPE) to explain the routing, see figure 4.
-This is mandatory for the model and described in GeoData.txt (more info here).
+Each subbasin must receive a unique subbasin ID (SUBID) and the SUBID of the subbasin next downstream to explain the routing, see figure 4.
+This is mandatory for the model and described in geodata.txt. (länka till stycket längre ned i detta document)